sym-z/arm-to-the-teeth/docs/DEVLOG.md

 - Simple ui notification of holding key implemented.
 - Log messages about chest and key usage added.
 - Set the main scene to be `main_menu.tscn`
+- Enemy now has an idle animation for battle and as content in the dungeon viewport